hatfieldlibrary/DotNetCasClient/README.md

 DotNetCasClient
 ===============

 JASIG DotNetCasClient modified for use with native applications.
-Adds a handler for the integrated pipeline PreRequestHandlerExectue event.

 The event handler method makes POST data available to native applications by inserting the POST body into IIS memory just prior to passing the request to the native IsapiModule.
 In the case of Illiad, this step is needed for openUrl requests.
 The modified CasAuthenticationModule.cs uses a wrapper method introduced with ASP.NET Framework 4.
 The compiled DotNetCaseClient.dll can be found in DotNetCas/bin/Release.